OpenEvalProject/evals/manuscripts/elife-83660/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0387jng26 Department of Neurology, Max Planck Institute for Human Cognitive and Brain Sciences Leipzig Germany
+1. Department of Neurology, Max Planck Institute for Human Cognitive and Brain Sciences Leipzig Germany ([ROR:0387jng26](https://ror.org/0387jng26))
-2. https://ror.org/03s7gtk40 Clinic for Cognitive Neurology, University of Leipzig Medical Center Leipzig Germany
+2. Clinic for Cognitive Neurology, University of Leipzig Medical Center Leipzig Germany ([ROR:03s7gtk40](https://ror.org/03s7gtk40))
-3. https://ror.org/03s7gtk40 CRC Obesity Mechanisms, Subproject A1, University of Leipzig Leipzig Germany
+3. CRC Obesity Mechanisms, Subproject A1, University of Leipzig Leipzig Germany ([ROR:03s7gtk40](https://ror.org/03s7gtk40))
-4. https://ror.org/03s7gtk40 Institute of Social Medicine, Occupational Health and Public Health, University of Leipzig, Faculty of Medicine Leipzig Germany
+4. Institute of Social Medicine, Occupational Health and Public Health, University of Leipzig, Faculty of Medicine Leipzig Germany ([ROR:03s7gtk40](https://ror.org/03s7gtk40))
-5. https://ror.org/03s7gtk40 Department of Psychiatry and Psychotherapy, University of Leipzig Medical Centre Leipzig Germany
+5. Department of Psychiatry and Psychotherapy, University of Leipzig Medical Centre Leipzig Germany ([ROR:03s7gtk40](https://ror.org/03s7gtk40))
-6. https://ror.org/03s7gtk40 Leipzig Research Center for Civilization Diseases (LIFE), University of Leipzig Leipzig Germany
+6. Leipzig Research Center for Civilization Diseases (LIFE), University of Leipzig Leipzig Germany ([ROR:03s7gtk40](https://ror.org/03s7gtk40))
-7. https://ror.org/03s7gtk40 Institute for Medical Informatics, Statistics and Epidemiology (IMISE), University of Leipzig Leipzig Germany
+7. Institute for Medical Informatics, Statistics and Epidemiology (IMISE), University of Leipzig Leipzig Germany ([ROR:03s7gtk40](https://ror.org/03s7gtk40))
-8. https://ror.org/01hcx6992 Berlin School of Mind and Brain, Humboldt University of Berlin Berlin Germany
+8. Berlin School of Mind and Brain, Humboldt University of Berlin Berlin Germany ([ROR:01hcx6992](https://ror.org/01hcx6992))

 † Corresponding author

 ## Abstract

-Social isolation has been suggested to increase the risk to develop cognitive decline.
-However, our knowledge on causality and neurobiological underpinnings is still limited.
-In this preregistered analysis, we tested the impact of social isolation on central features of brain and cognitive ageing using a longitudinal population-based magnetic resonance imaging (MRI) study.
-We assayed 1992 cognitively healthy participants (50–82years old, 921women) at baseline and 1409 participants after~6y follow-up.
-We found baseline social isolation and change in social isolation to be associated with smaller volumes of the hippocampus and clusters of reduced cortical thickness.
-Furthermore, poorer cognitive functions (memory, processing speed, executive functions) were linked to greater social isolation, too.
-Combining advanced neuroimaging outcomes with prevalent lifestyle characteristics from a well-characterized population of middle- to older aged adults, we provide evidence that social isolation contributes to human brain atrophy and cognitive decline.
-Within-subject effects of social isolation were similar to between-subject effects, indicating an opportunity to reduce dementia risk by promoting social networks.
-European Union, European Regional Development Fund, Free State of Saxony, LIFE-Leipzig Research Center for Civilization Diseases, University of Leipzig, German Research Foundation.
+Background:Social isolation has been suggested to increase the risk to develop cognitive decline.
+However, our knowledge on causality and neurobiological underpinnings is still limited.Methods:In this preregistered analysis, we tested the impact of social isolation on central features of brain and cognitive ageing using a longitudinal population-based magnetic resonance imaging (MRI) study.
+We assayed 1992 cognitively healthy participants (50–82years old, 921women) at baseline and 1409 participants after~6y follow-up.Results:We found baseline social isolation and change in social isolation to be associated with smaller volumes of the hippocampus and clusters of reduced cortical thickness.
+Furthermore, poorer cognitive functions (memory, processing speed, executive functions) were linked to greater social isolation, too.Conclusions:Combining advanced neuroimaging outcomes with prevalent lifestyle characteristics from a well-characterized population of middle- to older aged adults, we provide evidence that social isolation contributes to human brain atrophy and cognitive decline.
+Within-subject effects of social isolation were similar to between-subject effects, indicating an opportunity to reduce dementia risk by promoting social networks.Funding:European Union, European Regional Development Fund, Free State of Saxony, LIFE-Leipzig Research Center for Civilization Diseases, University of Leipzig, German Research Foundation.

 ## Introduction